areyabhishek/website-rebuilder/README.md

 # Portfolio Site Rebuilder

-Automatically crawl, classify, and rebuild websites with a single URL.
+Automatically crawl, classify, and rebuild websites by combining the visual language of one domain with the content of another.
 This tool uses Firecrawl for crawling, Claude 4.5 for classification and generation, and GitHub Actions to create fresh Astro sites.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/areyabhishek/website-rebuilder)

 ## Features

-- **One-Click Generation**: Paste a URL, click Generate, get a PR with a new site
+- **Design Transfer**: Point at a design reference URL and a separate content URL; we fuse them into a new Astro site
-- **Smart Classification**: Automatically detects site type (portfolio, blog, SaaS, docs, event, restaurant)
+- **Smart Classification**: Automatically detects site type (portfolio, blog, SaaS, docs, event, restaurant) for labeling
-- **Theme-Aware**: Generates appropriate design tokens based on site category
+- **Dynamic Design Tokens**: Extracts fonts, palette, spacing, and key components straight from the reference site
-- **GitHub Integration**: Auto-creates issues with artifacts and triggers PR generation
+- **GitHub Integration**: Auto-creates issues with blueprint + design system artifacts and triggers PR generation
 - **Vercel Preview**: Each PR gets an automatic preview deployment

 ## Prerequisites